Assessing the Toxicity and Metabolism of New Psychoactive Substances and their Presence in Wastewater

 Australia-Germany Joint Research Co-operation Scheme

 New psychoactive substances (NPS) are a complex addition to the international drug problem.
-They are intentionally developed to circumvent legislation and have been marketed as ‘legal highs’, thereby intimating they are safe alternatives to drugs such as ecstasy, methamphetamine, cocaine, and cannabis.
+They are intentionally developed to circumvent legislation and have been marketed as ‘legal highs’, thereby intimating they are safe alternatives to drugs such as ecstasy, methamphetamine, cocaine and cannabis.
 Little or no toxicity information is available for these substances, and (co)-ingestion of these compounds has led to hospitalisation and fatalities.
-Due to the proliferation of these compounds – by January 2021, more than 1000 NPS had been reported to the United Nations Office of Drugs and Crime Early Warning Advisory (UNODC EWA) from 126 countries covering all continents – it is imperative to understand both use and toxicity of these substances.
+Due to the proliferation of these compounds – by January 2024, more than 1200 NPS had been reported to the United Nations Office of Drugs and Crime Early Warning Advisory (UNODC EWA) from 142 countries covering all continents – it is imperative to understand both use and toxicity of these substances.

 The objectives of this work are fourfold: